Share to: share facebook share twitter share wa share telegram print page

 Entries

 PDPA members must enter events through the PDC's online entry system, while non-PDPA members must enter through the local organiser for the relevant event.
-The entry fee for all Players Championships is £100 for Tour Card holders.
+There was previously an entry fee for all Players Championship events of £100 for Tour Card holders.
+The entry fee has subsequently been abolished.

 In addition, seedings for Players Championship events are determined by a one-year rolling Players Championship Order of Merit, consisting of prize money won in Players Championships over the 12 months before that event.
 The top 32 players in the Order of Merit that have entered the tournament are seeded.